centreon/centreon-archived/doc/user/advanced/ldap.rst

 .. note::
-   Failover works only if the LDAP servers have the same three structure
+   Failover works only if the LDAP servers have the same tree structure

 Information regarding the structure of the LDAP server(s):